solomonarul/solomonarul.github.io/content/misc/hoi4.md

 They had almost everything the West Overworld Company has in the image as core teritory. _Yikes._

 Helicopters are an _absolute necesity_ to survive the supply hell that this mod creates.
-Also important is CAS, I was stuck with the 653 (Improved) plane designs because I forgot to change them to Advanced. {{< emoji "eto-bleh.gif" >}}
+Also important is CAS, I was stuck with the 653 (Improved) plane designs because I forgot to change them to Advanced. {{< emoji "eto-bleh.wepb" >}}

 Pretty good campaign, decent focus tree, worthy enough for me to start making this series.
 Also made me actually think before using my navy, so definatelly a good way to learn that.